Shaohua-Wu/learninggit/readme.txt

-Git is a version control system.
+Git is a version control system, which is very easy to learn.
-Git is free software.
+Git is free software, I love it.